 What do I need to bring?

 SWAPP facilitators will bring everything needed for the course.
-Each family and school will get copies of the presentation.
 You may want to bring a pen but everything else you need will be provided.

 What does it cost?